- JOIN / LOGIN

 It’s okay to admit this parents.
 Part of you dreads Summer break.

 You now have ten weeks to fill around your vacation plans to get the kids out of the house and off their electronic devices.
-You want them to get exposed to the life long sport of tennis but you don’t want simply a glorified baby sitting service.
+You want them to get exposed to the life long sport of tennis but you don’t want simply a glorified baby sitting service that a lot of the cheaper camps provide.

 Ideally, the camp director is on the court overseeing the camp operations and the staff.
 It’s not that the teenager or college age coach can’t relate to your kids but it becomes a question of how much value you want to put into someone who is doing something part-time versus a full time professional.